President of Ukraine: Duties and powers

 The president can suspend acts passed by the Cabinet of Ministers if they contradict the intent of the Constitution and challenge such acts with the Constitutional Court, one-third of which can be appointed (and dismissed) by the president.
 Ukrainian law also allows the president to establish new jurisdictional districts and courts.
 In addition, the president can select the Prosecutor General and Head of the Security Service of Ukraine with the Verkhovna Rada's consent.
 One-half of the Council of the National Bank of Ukraine and the National Council of Ukraine on Television and Radio Broadcasting is reserved for the president to select.

-In addition to serving as the head of state, the president is the Armed Forces of Ukraine's Supreme Commander-in-Chief (Article 106, paragraph 17) and the Head of the National Security and Defense Council, which advises the president regarding national security policy on domestic and international matters.
-The president can submit a declaration of war to the parliament and order the use of the Ukrainian Army and military formations in defense of aggression.
+In addition to serving as the head of state, the president is the Armed Forces of Ukraine's Supreme Commander-in-Chief (Article 106, paragraph 17) and the Head of the National Security and Defence Council, which advises the president regarding national security policy on domestic and international matters.
+The president can submit a declaration of war to the parliament and order the use of the Ukrainian Army and military formations in defence of aggression.
 Martial law can also be declared on the territory of Ukraine if state independence is deemed in danger.
 With the confirmation of the Verkhovna Rada, a state of emergency or zones of ecological emergency can also be adopted by the president.

 Unconditional pardon is reserved exclusively for the president; however, this right cannot be exercised by an acting president.
 The president can also confer citizens with state orders such as the Hero of Ukraine or confer high military, diplomatic and other ranks and class orders.
 Citizenship and political asylum in Ukraine can be granted and revoked by the president of Ukraine and as regulated by law.

 The president of Ukraine appoints heads of regional state administrations (oblderzhadministratsia) after a nomination by the Cabinet of Ministers of Ukraine, presidential representatives to the Autonomous Republic of Crimea, Verkhovna Rada, and others.
 The president does not act as an ex officio head of state of Crimea.
 The president can revoke any laws passed by the Council of Ministers of Crimea that are deemed to contradict the Ukrainian Constitution and can provide the presidential consent on a nominee for Prime Minister of Crimea.

 The Constitution of Ukraine states that the title of President of Ukraine is preserved by law for the lifetime of the holder, if the president is not removed from the post by impeachment proceedings.